dmnfarrell/pybioviz/doc/source/usage.rst

 Plot sequence alignments
 ++++++++++++++++++++++++

 A sequence alignment can be plotted by reading in an alignment in fasta, clustal or other format.
 The BioPython package is used to read the file and the alignment records passed to the plot function.
+Protein and nucleotide sequences can be used.

 .. code-block::